 Another research option is the Fleharty Fellowship, a partially endowed research assistantship of $7,000 per 9 months with a full tuition waiver on 6-9 credit hours.
 Thus, the fellowship is similar to a GTA, but you are not required to teach.
 Instead, you enhance your research project and present your results in an oral presentation open to the public.
 This presentation is in addition to the oral presentation required as part of a thesis defense.
 Two Fleharty Fellowships are available on a competitive basis.
 Because a research plan must be in place for you to be considered for a Fleharty Fellowship, it is usually awarded to students during their second year of graduate studies.
 The application deadline for the Fleharty fellowship is 12 February (Charles Darwin's birthday).

-In addition to support through graduate assistantships, graduate and undergraduate students may apply for student honoraria to help cover the costs of participating in professional meetings through presentation of your research or service as an officer in a professional society.
+In addition to supporting through graduate assistantships, graduate and undergraduate students may apply for student honoraria to help cover the costs of participating in professional meetings through a presentation of your research or service as an officer in a professional society.
 Typically these costs are those for lodging and registration.
 For most meetings, faculty in the Department of Biological Sciences arrange transportation to the meeting in a vehicle from the university motor pool.